 Distribute the complex constant for both angles.

-Apply the addition property of the exponential function to expand to right-hand side.
+Apply the addition property of the exponential function to expand the right-hand side.

-Apply Euler’s formula to both sides of the equation where the exponential function appears.
+Apply Euler’s formula to both sides of the equation.

 Multiply the right-hand side of the equation.

-Dividing both sides of the second expression by gives us the two summation identities.
+Divide both sides of the second expression by to get the two summation identities.